Online Personal Loans for Good CreditBefore requesting a personal loan online, discover the benefits and shortcomings of having a good credit history.

 Lenders view consumers with good credit as mostly risk-free borrowers.
 You should not have to put up any collateral for a personal loan unless you ask for an amount that exceeds the guidelines a lender follows.
 Consumers that have worked hard to establish good credit typically receive approval for personal loans, as well as most credit cards.

 Each financial lender that offers personal loans implements unique borrowing standards for consumers.
-The interest rate charged for personal loans requested by consumers from all five credit score categories varies from a little less than five percent to 35.99 percent.
+The interest rate charged for personal loans requested by consumers from all five credit score categories varies between 5% and 35.99%.
 Consumers with good credit can expect to pay double-digit interest rates for personal loans.
 Although your good credit score indicates you will pay back a personal loan in a timely manner, you remain a bit higher of a credit risk than the very low credit risks posed by consumers that possess excellent credit scores.

 Even if your score is above average, you should still strive to improve it.
 Financing a personal loan is an expense you control by implementing one or more strategies to raise your score.
 The biggest factor in determining your FICO score is your credit payment history.
 Even one blemish by sending in a credit payment a few days late can negatively impact your credit score.
 Pay your bills on time by sending in monthly payments several days before the due dates.
 Refrain from taking out more credit, as your credit score takes a hit for each inquiry conducted by a creditor.
 Chances are your good credit score reflects no overdue credit accounts or delinquent debts in collection.

 Checking Your Credit Score